 The African penguin, Spheniscus demersus, is endangered on the IUCN red list.

 Please, explore our bird photographs for more like that ‘African Penguins Walk On The Beach.’
-In our nature photography portfolios, you can license and purchase photographic prints.
+In our nature photography portfolios, you can stock photos licensing and purchase wall art prints.